The three vectors that determine a ship's orientation in space

 The three orientation vectors are orthonormal, which means they are orthogonal (i.e. they are perpendicular to each other), and normal (i.e. each of the vectors has length 1).

-We can rotate a ship about its centre by rotating these vectors, as in the MVS4 routine (see the deep dive on "Pitching and rolling" for more about this).
-However, because we use the small angle approximation to rotate in space, and it is not completely accurate, the three vectors tend to get a bit stretched over time, so periodically we have to tidy the vectors with the TIDY routine to ensure they remain as orthonormal as possible.
+We can rotate a ship about its centre by rotating these vectors, as in the MVS4 routine (see the deep dive on pitching and rolling for more about this).
+However, because we use the small angle approximation to rotate in space, and it is not completely accurate, the three vectors tend to get a bit stretched over time, so periodically we have to tidy the vectors with the TIDY routine to ensure they remain as orthonormal as possible (see the deep dive on tidying orthonormal vectors for details).

 sidev = (1, 0, 0) roofv = (0, 1, 0) nosev = (0, 0, -1)